 Ever since the introduction of RAID, and the storage array, in the late ‘80s storage architects have had to trade storage capacity for the resiliency they need to live up to the storage administrator’s first commandment “Thou shalt not lose thy user’s data.”
-Our Universal Storage systems break those trade-offs with new math, locally decodable erasure codes that can protect against multiple device failures without the overhead and rebuild complexity conventional solutions impose.
+Our Universal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. systems break those trade-offs with new math, locally decodable erasure codes that can protect against multiple device failures without the overhead and rebuild complexity conventional solutions impose.

 Reed-Solomon protection at a price